-Anger and impatience wear on our hearts and our minds and our families.
+Anger and impatience wear on our hearts, minds, and even our families.
 When we are in control of our emotions, we get more done, we communicate better, and we lead more productive, purposeful lives.

-Here are twelve tips for keeping your cool and staying calm amid life’s situations – both big and small.
+Here are twelve tips for keeping your cool and staying calm despite life’s challenges:

-Don’t describe or blog or tweet about the problem.
-Don’t talk it over with your friends right away; let it stew a little in your mind so you can settle down a little.
+Don’t describe, blog or tweet about the problem.
+Don’t talk it over with your friends right away.
+Instead, let it stew a little in your mind so you can settle down a little.
 Sometimes, well-meaning friends will sympathize too much, which may only add fuel to your fire and get you even more upset.

 It might also help if you can visualize yourself acting with patience and focus.
 Lower your voice and try to move as slowly as possible.
 Speak slowly and softly.
 Become the calm, unflappable person you see in your mind.

 Reflect on times when you were able to successfully stay calm in a frustrating situation.
 Maybe it was a time when you wanted to yell at your spouse or your kids, but then the doorbell rang and you were able to instantly shift gears.
-Consider that you might be able to do this repeatedly, as long as you know your triggers – and some tips for keeping a calm mindset.
+Consider that you might be able to do this repeatedly as long as you know your triggers.

 If calm music soothes you, use it.
 If silence soothes you, use it.
 Maybe you’ll play some soothing instrumental music or maybe you’ll dim the lights and light some scented candles.